 For those less interested in structure, check out Current Reading where I post blogs once or twice per month on my current philosophical reading; … sometimes we find enlightenment in desultory meditations.

 You will notice most if not all sections start with a quote from a philosopher or other literary figure.
 I urge the reader to read each at least twice and think carefully about its message.
 All were carefully chosen.
-Remember, this site is intended to introduce the reader to philosophy mainly through the great thoughts of those who came before us, rather than stress one author’s formulation.
+Remember, this site is intended to introduce the reader to philosophy mainly through the great thoughts of those who came before us, rather than stress my own formulation.

 I wish to emphasize that philosophy is not the simple creation of a single individual.
 Plato describes it as a dialectic, meaning a dialogue or critical debate.
 My thoughts, in fact any individual’s thoughts, cannot and should not be taken as final.
 Comments, particularly well thought out criticisms are essential to furthering understanding in philosophy.
 One of my reasons for choosing to blog rather than write a book outright is the hope for input and useful criticism.
+Thank you!